NisanAyash/dockapp/README.md

 - mongo client (express-mongo)
 - redis

-you can run this project with 2 commands open bash terminal in the root folder
+you can run this project with 2 commands, open bash terminal in the root folder

 1. ```docker-compose up -d```